-At age 20 in 1911, Mr. Buck was asked to serve with Herbert D. Brown on President Taft’s Commission on Economy and Efficiency to review the retirement of superannuated employees, during a time when there were no retirement systems for public employees in the United States that operate on an actuarial sound basis.
-Formal pension plans were in place but the contributions by the employees and the government were arbitrary.
-Several theories related to the organization of retirement systems were explored focusing primarily on employee contributions and contribution rates based on age.
+At age 20 in 1911, Mr. Buck was asked to serve with Herbert D. Brown on President Taft’s Commission on Economy and Efficiency to review the retirement of superannuated employees, during a time when there were no retirement systems for public employees in the United States that operated on an actuarially sound basis.
+Formal pension plans were in place, but the contributions by the employees and the government were arbitrary.
+Several theories related to the organization of retirement systems were explored, focusing primarily on employee contributions and contribution rates based on age.

 Following his work on the Commission, in 1912, the firm of Brown and Buck was formed.
 It was the first office organized for the purpose of specializing in the establishment and valuation of employee benefit funds.
 After working on an actuarial report for the New York City Police Pension Fund, the first government actuarial report prepared by Mr. Buck, the partnership ended in 1913.

 In 1914 Mr. Buck was hired by the New York City Pension Fund Commission to be its actuary for valuing the nine then-existing separate pension funds.

 At the time, these nine systems were not funded well and described in the above-mentioned manuscript as being "in chaotic condition."
 In this role, Mr. Buck departed from original theories being discussed in the Taft Commission which focused on employee-only contributions.
 Instead Mr. Buck pursued designing a retirement system that included three basic principles: